-Kash is a 2-year old German Shepherd assigned to Deputy Brad Kline.
-Kash has been with the department for a year.
-Hasko is a 9-year old German Shepherd from Czechoslovakia assigned to Corporal Adam Miller.
-Hasko has been a police dog for 7 years with the Sheriff’s Department.
+Kash is a 4-year old German Shepherd assigned to Deputy Brad Kline.
+Kash has been with the department for 2 years.
+Hasko is a 11-year old German Shepherd from Czechoslovakia assigned to Corporal Adam Miller.
+Hasko has been a police dog for 9 years with the Sheriff’s Department.

 In 2011 our handlers responded to 26 tracks, 51 narcotics searches, 26 building searches, and 5 area searches.
 The K-9 units also conducted 18 demonstrations to the public.
 In 2012 our K9 handlers are looking forward to a very productive year.

 The K9 team accepts donations, and offers demonstrations to local group and organizations.
 For more information contact the Steuben County Sheriff’s Department at (260)668-1000 ext 5000.